InEngine-NET/InEngine.NET/docs-src/index.md

-# What is this?

-InEngine.NET is a background commands processing server.
+# InEngine.NET - Command Processing Server.

-It allows commands to be queued, scheduled, and ran directly.
+InEngine.NET allows commands to be queued, scheduled, and run directly.

 ## How to Get Started